 As an alternative, you can cut the flag into pieces.
 The goal is to separate the blue field (the Union) from the red and white stripes, ensuring that it is no longer recognizable as a flag.
 Afterward, the pieces can be respectfully burned or buried.

 In the short term, you can wrap your flag around its pole and protect it with a plastic cover.
-For long-term storage, however, you’ll want to fold the flag in the traditional triangle shape, with the union facing out.
+For long-term storage, however, you’ll want to fold the flag in the traditional triangle shape, with the Union (blue field of stars) facing out.
 It can be a little tricky to nail the folding, but the U.S. Department of Veterans Affairs offers a handy guide for flag folding right here.
-Flags that have sentimental or historical value can be folded in this fashion and kept in specially-made display cases.
+We’ve also written out the general steps below in case you need a refresher:

 When it comes to American flag self storage, you’ll want to keep your flag in a clean, dry place.
 Organize your storage space so that the flag is covered, as UV light can fade those striking reds, whites and blues over time.
 You’ll also want to avoid placing anything heavy on top of your flag and creating creases or wrinkles.